KachiAlex/elderx/WEBRTC_ENHANCEMENTS.md

-# ElderX WebRTC Enhancements
+# Care Master WebRTC Enhancements

 ## Overview

-The ElderX WebRTC implementation has been significantly enhanced with advanced features for healthcare video calling, screen sharing, network monitoring, and improved reliability.
+The Care Master WebRTC implementation has been significantly enhanced with advanced features for healthcare video calling, screen sharing, network monitoring, and improved reliability.
 These improvements provide a production-ready video calling solution optimized for healthcare environments.

 ## 🚀 Key Improvements Made